whiletruelearn/whiletruelearn.github.io/content/stories/toyou.md

 It must be also said that we never took anything for granted.
 We really felt like evey new day with Pradyot was a gift from the heavens.
 We laughed a little extra for his acts, we applauded a little more .
-We were determined not to make him feel like he is missing his father , I tried to be the best grandfather any kid can possibly have and all three of us tried our best to fill the vaccum which Rahul had left.
+We were determined not to make him feel like he is missing his father , I tried to be the best grandfather any kid can possibly have and all three of us tried our best to fill the vacuum which Rahul had left.

 Years went by quickly and we all felt that bad days are past us.
 But like always we are just actors playing out the roles of a script return by someone.
 Who are we to know what twists and turns lies ahead of us. ?